TulioPD/GP/README.md

 ## TODO

-- Implementation of machine learning algorithms for improved character generation
-- Integration with a game engine to create a full game experience
-- Ability for players to customize character appearances
+-Implement machine learning algorithms for improved character generation -Integrate with a game engine to create a full game experience -Allow players to customize character appearances
-- Ability to add new hair and body images to the game
+-Add new hair and body images to the game
-- Consistent animations for all hair and body combinations
-- User interface for displaying generated characters
-- Implementation of Procedural Generation algorithms to create a 2D map representation
-- Procedural Generation Algorithm to take the coordinates of the previously created 2D map and create another 2D map, with a platformer view, based on the first map terrain and features.
-The area created might be stored under some circunstances to easylly access to this scene (building)
+-Ensure consistent animations for all hair and body combinations -Create a user interface for displaying generated characters -Implement procedural generation algorithms to create a 2D map representation -Create a procedural generation algorithm to take the coordinates of the previously created 2D map and create another 2D map with a platformer view based on the ---first map terrain and features
-- Terrain modification
+-Add terrain modification
-- Politics
-- Factions
-- Weapon/Skill system
+-Include politics and factions
+-Implement a weapon/skill system
-- Base building / colony management
+-Develop base building and colony management

 ## Installation